Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: First Properties of IGO

 A natural choice is $w(u)=\mathbbm{1}_{u\leq q}$.
-This, as we have proved, results in an improvement of the $q$-quantile over the course of optimization.
-Taking $q=1/2$ springs to mind; however, this is not selective enough, and both theory and experiments confirm that for the Gaussian case (CMA-ES), most efficient optimization requires $q<1/2$ (see Section~\ref{sec:gaussian}).
-The optimal $q$ is about $0.27$ if $N$ is not larger than the search space dimension $d$ \cite{HGBeyer01} and even smaller otherwise\TODO[ cite{Teytaud}].
+This results, as shown in Proposition~\ref{prop:qimprove}, in an improvement of the $q$-quantile over the course of optimization.
+Taking $q=1/2$ springs to mind \new{(giving positive weights to the better half of the samples)}; however, this is often not selective enough, and both theory and experiments confirm that for the Gaussian case, efficient optimization requires $q<1/2$ (see Section~\ref{sec:gaussian}).
+According to \citet{HGBeyer01}, on the sphere function $f(x) = \sum_i x_i^2$, the optimal $q$ is about $0.27$ if sample size $N$ is not larger than the search space dimension $d$, and even smaller otherwise \citep{jebaliaaugerppsn2010}.

 Second, replacing $w$ with $w+c$ for some constant $c$ clearly has no influence on the IGO continuous-time flow~\eqref{eq:IGOexactupdate}, since the gradient will cancel out the constant.
 However, this is not the case for the update rule~\eqref{eq:IGOupdatebis} with a finite sample of size $N$.